 There may actually be ways that peptides can benefit you skin even though they’re too large to be absorbed as is.
 One is by signaling, which would allow them to send chemical messages to cells without even having to penetrate the skin at all.
 The other is by being broken down by skin into small units that can be absorbed.

 So here is our stance on peptides: until more research is done proving how they work in spite of their large size, proceed with caution.
 Given that it takes a few months to stimulate collagen production significantly enough to notice a difference, peptides are best as a long- term supplement to your skin care regime anyway – not a heavy-hitting treatment like alpha hydroxy acids or retinoids.

 What do you think about peptides?
+Do you think peptides really work or not?
 Let us know!